Unbesteveable/utxo-diff/README.md

   ```
   If there are no error messages after hitting enter, then it's working.
 It will take 10-20 minutes.
 Look in your `utxo-live` folder and you should see the file being created as `xxxxxx.dat.incomplete`.

-9. While the utxo file is dumping, download `utxo-live.py` and install two python dependencies.
+9. While the utxo file is dumping, download <a href='https://github.com/Unbesteveable/utxo-diff/raw/main/utxo-diff.py'>utxo-diff.py<a> and install two python dependencies.
 To do this:

  * Right click on <a href='https://github.com/Unbesteveable/utxo-diff/raw/main/utxo-diff.py'>utxo-diff.py<a>, choose "Save Link As" and select the `utxo-live` folder.